 - EU nationals can use any option for both temporary and permanent residency.

-- Spouses of EU or Croatian nationals, even if they are non-EU nationals, can use any option for both temporary and permanent residency.
+- Spouses of EU, even if they are non-EU nationals, can use any option for both temporary and permanent residency.

 - Non-EU nationals